valerielnd/GIS_System/README.md

 of interest and reach their destinations quickly.
 Users can also submit and share their locations, making the app even more valuable and versatile.

 ## Project members
+* Cynthia Du
+* Irmene-Valerie Leonard
+* John Curran Krupa
+* Thai An Luong
-Cynthia Du, Irmene-Valerie Leonard, John Curran Krupa, Thai An Luong, Tyler James Johnson
+* Tyler James Johnson

 ## Development environment